Introduction

 and cultural context), even if these scales and approaches tend to blend together

-no sense without reference to the hardware level (the medium that embodies its logic
+the code makes no sense without reference to the hardware level (the medium that embodies

-and makes it “live”), so too must we confront the fact that the game doesn’t even
+its logic and makes it “live”), so too must we confront the fact that the game doesn’t

-become a game, doesn’t become executable, without reference to a higher level of abstraction
+even become a game, doesn’t become executable, without reference to a higher level

-that includes human players in a closed circuit with the signal paths we’ve been describing,
+of abstraction that includes human players in a closed circuit with the signal paths

 Perhaps the most surprising twist in this game for today’s first-time players is that